awsdocs/aws-freertos-docs/doc_source/qualificationguide/afr-qualification.md

 The coreMQTT Agent demo must be supported\.
 Other demos are at your discretion\.
 Also, the `tools` folder isn't required\.
 However, we recommend that you host this folder to assist customers with testing\.

 Q: *My device uses only cellular connectivity\.
 Can I still qualify?*
-A: The FreeRTOS Cellular Interface library supports the AT commands of a TCP offloaded Cellular abstraction Layer\.
+A: The Cellular Interface library supports the AT commands of a TCP offloaded Cellular abstraction Layer\.
 These are available from [GitHub](https://github.com/FreeRTOS/FreeRTOS-Cellular-Interface)\.
-There are qualified devices that use the FreeRTOS Cellular Interface library, such as the STM32L4\+ Discovery IoT Node with STEVAL\-STMODLTE that uses a Quectel BG96 cellular modem\.
+There are qualified devices that use the Cellular Interface library, such as the STM32L4\+ Discovery IoT Node with STEVAL\-STMODLTE that uses a Quectel BG96 cellular modem\.
 For more information, see [Porting the Cellular Interface library](https://docs.aws.amazon.com/freertos/latest/portingguide/freertos-porting-cellular.html) in the *FreeRTOS Porting Guide*\.

 If you have questions about qualification that are not answered on this page or in the rest of the *FreeRTOS Qualification Guide*, contact your AWS representative or [the FreeRTOS engineering team](https://freertos.org/RTOS-contact-and-support.html)\.